joshuacox/katacoda-scenarios/IntroToGit/step5.md

 `git add test1`{{execute}}

-^ Add our new file to gits tracking system.
+^ Add our new file to the git source code tracking system.

 `git status`{{execute}}